Founders, RAD Lab Design Firm

-RAD Lab Design Firm was founded by Masters of Architecture alumni Philip Auchettl, David Loewenstein and Jason Grauten.
-Within two years of forming the design firm, RAD Lab began making a name for themselves for creating hip, community driven urban parks in downtown San Diego.
-Their 2014 Pocket Park won an Orchid from the San Diego Architectural Foundation in 2014 and their large scale urban park, Quartyard, has quickly become a well-known venue in Downtown San Diego.
+RAD Lab Design Firm was founded by Master of Architecture alumni Philip Auchettl, David Loewenstein and Jason Grauten.
+Within two years of forming the design firm, RAD Lab began making a name for themselves for creating hip, community-driven urban parks in downtown San Diego.
+Their 2014 Pocket Park won an Orchid from the San Diego Architectural Foundation in 2014 and their large-scale urban park, Quartyard, has quickly become a well-known venue in Downtown San Diego.

 Built out of storage containers, the project had a short construction period and was built in a way that could be easily relocated.
 RAD Lab worked with the City of San Diego and private sector advisors to transform the vacant lot into a vibrant and exciting community location.
 Quartyard demonstrates how positive changes can quickly and economically activate an empty lot into a thriving interactive urban park.

 “We believe Quartyard can serve as a model for cities across the U.S. looking for unique economic development ideas,” said NewSchool alumnus and CEO of RAD Lab, Philip Auchettl.
 “It is a feasible way to temporarily re-invent empty spaces while improving quality of life for residents.
 We welcome the opportunity to talk to other cities about how this model can work for them.”